Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-mobile.md

 7. Tap **Confirm** and wait for your transaction to process.

-Your Luna is now staked to a validator.
+Your Odis is now staked to a validator.

 ## Withdraw staking rewards

-Rewards start accruing the moment you stake Luna.
+Rewards start accruing the moment you stake Odis.
 Monitor your rewards in the staking section of Daodiseo Station.
 Once you have sufficient rewards, follow these steps to withdraw them:

 1. Open the Daodiseo Station app.
 Connect to a wallet and tap **Staking**.